PiotrWojniak/MS3/README.md

 After successfully logging in the profile page will appear.
 In profile there will be a list of all the recipes the user has added.
 From here the user can edit or delete any existing recipes.

++ ***Edit/Delete***

+After click edit button the edit card will appear.
+All the information in the card can be edited and confirm or cancel button is on the bottom of te form.
+When the user decide delete thay recipe the confimation window with message will apear.
+In this message user have 2 option cancel or delete.
+After use delete button the recipe is permanemtly removing from the side.

 + ***New Recipe***

 After logging in the new recipe page will appear.
 Here the user can add a new recipe to the website.